Australian Model Madi Edwards Nails Topless Thong Bikini Jump, Causing An Instagram Frenzy

 Although she recently felt under the weather, Australian model Madi Edwards didn’t let it get her down.
-She thrilled her 689,000 Instagram followers by sharing a clip of herself working alongside model Ashleigh Menin on Hamilton Island, and the two appeared to enjoy their topless jump into the sea.
+She thrilled her 689,000 Instagram followers by sharing a clip of herself alongside model Ashleigh Menin on Hamilton Island, and the two appeared to enjoy their topless jump into the sea.

 Throughout the day, Edwards posted clips of herself on her Instagram story working for the brand Bali Body.
-In the astonishing clip, she shared on her Instagram, Edwards wore a black thong-style bikini bottom with no top.
+In the astonishing clip she shared on her Instagram, Edwards wore a black thong-style bikini bottom with no top.
 She stood beside model Ashleigh Menin, who wore a similar style bottom without a bikini top.
 The two stood facing away from the camera on the edge of a yacht.
-Edwards’ wet blonde hair hung down her back before she lept into the beautiful blue water.
+Edwards’ wet blonde hair hung down her back before she leapt into the beautiful blue water.
 Right beside her, Menin’s darker brown wet hair hung straight down her back.
 The two sprang into the air and landed in the water with a splash after somebody counted to three.

 In just a few hours, the video racked up nearly 85,000 views on the popular social media network.
-Almost 200 of Edwards’ fans dropped a supportive comment for her on the post too.
+Almost 200 of Edwards’ fans dropped a supportive comment for her on the post, too.

 “Beautiful Australian Girl,” replied a fan.